AlirezaBiria/dpdk-project/README.md

 # DPDK Project: Setting Up and Running the helloworld Example

 This repository contains the setup and execution of the **helloworld** example using the Data Plane Development Kit (DPDK) within a VPP (Vector Packet Processing) environment.
-This report outlines the steps, challenges faced, solutions applied, results achieved, and system specifications.
+It will also include future work on a memif-based client-server application with LTTng tracing and Trace Compass analysis.
+This report outlines the steps, challenges faced, solutions applied, results achieved, and system specifications for the helloworld example.

 ## Prerequisites